Should you vaccinate your children?

 , is a certified pediatric nurse practitioner with Swedish Covenant Medical Group.
 Her clinical interests include asthma and developmental milestones.

-To schedule an appointment with a Swedish Covenant Medical Group pediatrician, please call 773-878-3627
+To schedule an appointment with a Swedish Covenant Medical Group pediatrician or family medicine provider, please call 773-878-3627

 By David Modica | Published August 30, 2017